Maribel Fernández

 Maribel Fernández (born 9 March 1953 in Mexico City, Mexico) is a Mexican television and film actress, also known in some works as La Pelangocha.

 Career

 Maribel Fernández has worked in many Mexican films and telenovelas.
-She also worked with Chespirito, playing one of the versions of the character "Gloria" in El Chavo del Ocho.
+She also worked with Chespirito, playing one of the versions of the character "Gloria" in El Chavo del Ocho, the others being portrayed by Olivia Leyva in 1975, Regina Torné in 1978, and Maricarmen Vela in 1987.